CoolidgeCornerSchool/helperbees/README.md

 8th grade students will offer services in the neighboorhood such as dog walking or snow shoveling to raise money for activities throughout the year.

+## Mission

+Helper Bees is an experiment run by the parents of the Coolidge Corner School in Brookline, Massachusetts.
+Our mission is to raise money for student activities, build a strong community, and give students an opportunity to volunteer.

+Parents and students must raise money each year to fund everything from the school play to class events.
+As parents we challenged ourselves to imagine a way to do this in a way that involves the whole community.

 ## Status

 At a high level, the code is under heavy development and is NOT yet ready for even a soft launch.